elliot-hicks/RL_Maze_Solver/README.md

 - [x] Visualise Maze,
 - [X] Finish maze_env (:exclamation: installation bug)
 - [x] Build aMAZE_ai package (now with the new pytorch involvment, this should be made fairly quickly),
-- [ ] Build CNN and batch learning algorithm
+- [ ] Build CNN and design batch learning algorithm
-- [ ] Testing:,
+- [ ] Testing:
   - [ ] Testing is now expected to comprise curriculum learning
-- [ ] Find optimal params for a given maze/ investigate learning rate effects on efficiency.
+- [ ] Improve training with the addition of 'elite batches'

 ## Similar Work